Advanced Whey Vanilla

 Advanced Whey isn’t your average protein powder.
 It is a high-quality whey protein designed to capitalize on the benefits of immune-supporting nutrients naturally found in whey.
 The combination of whey protein concentrate rich in alpha-lactalbumin, whey protein isolate and lactoferrin isolate results in a protein that is 20% alpha-lactalbumin and contains up to 28% more lactoferrin than other high-end whey protein powders currently available.
 Advanced Whey is now made without the use of soy-based ingredients.
 It is good for those who want to boost their immunity, build muscle or lose weight, and is a good source of nutrition for those who may not consume enough protein in their diet.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, sulphites, soy or eggs.

-Mix 1 scoop with your favourite beverage.
+Mix one scoop with your favourite beverage.
 Stir with a spoon for 30 seconds.
 No blender required.
 Sweeten to taste.
 Take a few hours before or after taking other medications, or as directed by a qualified health care practitioner.

 Consult a health care practitioner prior to use if you have been instructed to follow a low protein diet.
 This product contains milk products.
 Do not use if you have a milk allergy.